Cider Security launches application security platform

 The provider is competing against a number of other established vendors, one of these is Argon, a solution for securing the software supply chain, which automatically discovers pipeline assets and provides automated alerts on events.

-Another competitor is Legit Security, a SaaS-based solution designed to secure software supply chains, with automatic discovery of pipelines of infrastructure code and SDLC assets, which recently raised $30 million as part of a Series A funding round.
+Another competitor is Legit Security, a software-as-a-service (SaaS) -based solution designed to secure software supply chains, with automatic discovery of pipelines of infrastructure code and SDLC assets, which recently raised $30 million as part of a Series A funding round.

-While Argon and Legit Security are addressing the same challenge as Cider Security, Fletchter claims his team’s expertise in the application security domain, is what differentiates its product from other providers.
+While Argon and Legit Security are addressing the same challenge as Cider Security, Flechter claims his team’s expertise in the application security domain, is what differentiates its product from other providers.

 “Our solution is essentially the first application security operating system that allows orchestrating and harmonizing CI/CD security-related activities across all three disciplines of CI/CD security — SIP (Security in the Pipeline), SOP (Security Of the Pipeline), and SAP (Security Around the Pipeline).